-1. Submission.

-A. Submission of the preliminary plan shall be made in compliance with Township administrative procedures established for such purpose.
-Prior to submission of the preliminary plan, the applicant shall have participated in the steps described in §§2-302.A through .C, above.

-B. Prints of the preliminary plan and all required supplementary data, as prescribed in §2-403, shall be initially and officially submitted to the Township Secretary, together with the required fees as prescribed by resolution of the Board.

-The applicant shall submit the preliminary plan at least 7 days prior to the Planning Commission meeting at which it is to be discussed.

-C. Official submission of a preliminary plan to the Township Secretary shall consist of:

-(1) Three copies of the application for review of preliminary subdivision or land development plan.

-(2) A sufficient number of prints of the preliminary plan and all supporting plans and information to enable proper distribution and review of the plans, as required by the Board.

-(3) Payment of subdivision application fees and deposit of escrow for plan review costs, as required by §2-803.

-A review of the plan will not commence until the above items have been submitted by the applicant and determined satisfactory by the Township.

-D. Upon receipt of the above, the Township Secretary shall note the date of receipt and shall distribute the plans to the Planning Commission, the Board of Supervisors, the Township Engineer and to whomever else the Supervisors shall determine, such as the chief of the fire company having jurisdiction.

-E. Copies of the plan shall be submitted to Chester County agencies as outlined in §2-303.
+- 1. Submission. - A. Submission of the preliminary plan shall be made in compliance with Township administrative procedures established for such purpose.
+Prior to submission of the preliminary plan, the applicant shall have participated in the steps described in §2-302.1. §2-302.2. and §2-302.3. above. - B. Prints of the preliminary plan and all required supplementary data, as prescribed in §2-403, shall be initially and officially submitted to the Township Secretary, together with the required fees as prescribed by resolution of the Board.
+The applicant shall submit the preliminary plan at least 7 days prior to the Planning Commission meeting at which it is to be discussed. - C. Official submission of a preliminary plan to the Township Secretary shall consist of: - a.
+Three copies of the application for review of preliminary subdivision or land development plan. - b.
+A sufficient number of prints of the preliminary plan and all supporting plans and information to enable proper distribution and review of the plans, as required by the Board. - c.
+Payment of subdivision application fees and deposit of escrow for plan review costs, as required by §2-803. - d.
+A review of the plan will not commence until the above items have been submitted by the applicant and determined satisfactory by the Township. - D. Upon receipt of the above, the Township Secretary shall note the date of receipt and shall distribute the plans to the Planning Commission, the Board of Supervisors, the Township Engineer and to whomever else the Supervisors shall determine, such as the chief of the fire company having jurisdiction. - E. Copies of the plan shall be submitted to Chester County agencies as outlined in §2-303.